vaeth/bookmarkdupes/README.md

 The 4 regular expressions refer to the bookmark's name or url, respectively, and the regular expressions must either match or not match, respectively.

-- The term "regular expression" refers to a javascript type regular expression as described e.g. in https://wiki.selfhtml.org/wiki/JavaScript/Objekte/RegExp or https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions
+- The term “regular expression” refers to a javascript type regular expression as described e.g. in https://wiki.selfhtml.org/wiki/JavaScript/Objekte/RegExp or https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions
 - The bookmark's name refers to the full bookmark path as it appears in the browser with folder names separated by the null character.
-  For instance, if you have in "Bookmark Menu" a folder "Collection" which contains your bookmark "Example", the bookmark's name becomes "Bookmark Menu\0Collection\0Example" (where \0 denotes the null character which can be matched by the regular expression with \0 or \x00).
+  For instance, if you have in “Bookmark Menu” a folder “Collection” which contains your bookmark "Example", the bookmark's name becomes `Bookmark Menu\0Collection\0Example` (where `\0` denotes the null character which can be matched by the regular expression with `\0` or `\x00`).
 - The bookmark's url refers to the bookmark url after possible modifications by previous modifier rules.